 When you first give up eating dairy, you might be forgiven for thinking that you’re going to be butterless for the rest of your life!
-But no, not at all.
-In fact, this incredible vegan butter can be made in just a few minutes and kept in the fridge just like normal butter.
+But this incredible vegan butter can be made in just a few minutes and kept in the fridge just like normal butter.

 Making Vegan Butter